Our Sustainability Skills symbols are a visual tool designed

 Happy 2008

+Happy 2008.
 The Happy collection blends the look of high heels with our standards of comfort and function.
-The split design creates an optical illusion—appearing like an 6 cm high heel, but actually offering the comfort of a platform with just a 3 cm height difference.
+The split design creates an optical illusion—appearing like a 6 cm high heel, but actually offering the comfort of a platform with just a 3 cm height difference.
 Durable, flexible, and recyclable, the rubber sole includes air chambers that reduce weight and enhance shock absorption.
 An internal construction stabilizes the sole, combining height with ease of wear.

 Awards: 2009 Good Design Award, nominated for German Design Award 2011.